ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R6]**

-The L1 Gas Price and the L1 gas cost of an L2 transaction posted to the L1 and/or to a Data Availability capability as part of a Data Fee derivation MUST be displayed as part of a Data Fee.
+The L1 Gas Price charged by an L2 and the L1 gas cost of an L2 transaction posted to the L1 and/or to a Data Availability capability as part of a Data Fee derivation MUST be displayed as part of a Data Fee.

+Note that the L1 Gas Price charge by an L2 for an L2 transaction may deviate from the L1 Gas Price o the L1 at the time of the L2 transaction.

 [[R6]](#r6) Testability: